mmbman/Katagiri/1980-07-23-Diamond-Sutra-Final-Lecture.md

 But “the Tatagatha’s nirvana”: nirvana means freedom, liberation; perfect liberation from human suffering.
 “The Tatagatha’s nirvana is neither the same as the conditioned world in causation”... in other words, a perfect peaceful life is liberated from the law of causation.
 We live in the law of causation; that’s why we cannot ignore the law of causation.
 But there is no reason why we have to be completely tied up with the law of causation.
 We have to be *free from* the law of causation.

 In other words, if you do something wrong, the result is wrong – this is the law of causation.
 But actually, even though you do something good, sometimes you don’t see the good result.
 And also sometimes even though you do something good, the result is not good.
 So, we have two aspects always.
 Your life is backed by the law of causation; you cannot ignore it.
-Whatever you do, whatever you [...], there is always causation.
+Whatever you do, [...] there is always causation.
 But on the other hand, you cannot understand human life exactly just according to the law of causation, because cause and effect are sometimes not exactly fitting, not exactly the same.

 So even though your motivation is good, [sometimes] the result is not good.
 Have you experienced this?
 The motivation is good: “I want to help.”
 According to the motivation, you want to help somebody, but the result is completely reversed: you hurt somebody.
 And also people don’t accept your help, your motivation, so people really get angry with you.
 So even though the motivation is good as a cause, the result is not good.
 From this point, the basic nature of human life is completely free from the law of causation.
 But on the other hand, you cannot completely ignore the law of causation.
 That’s why reality is very contradictory.